 UNDP is working with the Government of Lebanon to develop water management facilities

 Integrated water resources management has a key role to play here, as experts assess that it will be a stepping stone towards achieving SDG 6 and ensuring strengthened cooperation around limited water resources.
 But most countries are currently not estimated to achieve the target on IWRM by 2030, although moderate progress has been made since previous surveys in 2007 and 2011.
 Capacities — both institutional and human — as well as financial resources, improved governance structures, and more and better data are needed to put the world on the right track.
 Based on a self-reporting questionnaire addressing issues such as financing, management instruments and policies, plans and laws, the Synthesis report shows that the current global average of IWRM implementation lies at a ‘medium low’ 48 percent.

-In July this year, Lebanon — currently also at a ‘medium low’ degree of IWRM implementation — will present its first Voluntary National Review, describing the country’s progress on the SDGs at the High-level Political Forum in New York.
+In 2018, Lebanon — also at a ‘medium low’ degree of IWRM implementation — presented its first Voluntary National Review, describing the country’s progress on the SDGs at the High-level Political Forum in New York.
 Water management has already been underlined by the government as key to the sustainability of economic sectors that are crucial to the country, such as industry, tourism and agriculture.